Kaustubh-Sharmaaa/AI_Media_Pipeline/instructions.md

-**Cursor AI Agent Instructions for Receptro.AI Modular Media & Data Processing Pipeline**
+**Cursor AI Agent Instructions for AI Media & Data Processing Pipeline**

 This document provides a comprehensive, step-by-step guide for AI agents (e.g., Cursor) to design, implement, and deliver an end-to-end solution that: